 This one year programme assists students to develop knowledge and skills to work effectively in health and social community based roles.
 It focuses on promoting and protecting the health and well being, and building health literacy, of people, whānau and/or family, and populations.

-The New Zealand Certificate in Health and Wellbeing (Social and Community Services) uses blended learning methods for delivery that combines face to face, online delivery and work-integrated learning.
+The New Zealand Certificate in Health and Wellbeing (Social and Community Services) (Level 4) uses blended learning methods for delivery that combines face to face, online delivery and work-integrated learning.
 Students attend the polytechnic three days per course, with the remaining hours completed in the work place.
 Workplace hours are a minimum of 18 hours per week and independent study is approximately nine hours per week.